reifjulian/regsave/README.md

 The helper command `regsave_tbl` converts the dataset in memory from wide format to table format.

-See the Stata help file for more details.
+For more details, see the Stata help file included in this package.

 ## Author: